 - Data Visualization

-There are various techniques, languages, frameworks, visualization tools and platforms to perform the listed operations.
-The programming languages used for data science prove to be an important tool to implement several algorithms and realize various data science functions.
-Every programming language differs in terms of syntax, ease of use, readability, capabilities, suitability towards particular operation etc.
+There are various techniques, languages, frameworks, visualization tools, and platforms to perform the listed operations.
+The programming languages used for data science prove to be an important tool for implementing several algorithms and realizing various data science functions.
+Every programming language differs in terms of syntax, ease of use, readability, capabilities, suitability toward particular operations etc.

-- Python: This open-source language has been around since 30+ years and bags the topmost position in the list.
+- Python: This open-source language has been around for 30+ years and bags the topmost position in the list.
 It is popular as the learning curve is not steep.
 The syntax is easy to learn and readable.
-It is a breeze even for the non-programmers who want to switch to programming with ease.
+It is a breeze even for non-programmers who want to switch to programming with ease.
 The language is capable of doing simpler to complex tasks without any interfacing issues.
-It has proved to be one of the most versatile high level programming language that contains multiple built-in libraries for different functions.
-The use of python for data science sounds apt because of popular libraries and tools like NumPy, Pandas, Matplotlib, scikit-learn etc. available to the end-users for machine learning, data analysis, data visualization etc. Additionally, advanced Python libraries like TensorFlow, Keras, Pytorch etc. facilitate the end-users with Deep Learning Tools for Data Science problems.
+It has proved to be one of the most versatile high-level programming languages that contains multiple built-in libraries for different functions.
+The use of Python for data science sounds apt because of popular libraries and tools like NumPy, Pandas, Matplotlib, scikit-learn etc. available to the end-users for machine learning, data analysis, data visualization, etc. Additionally, advanced Python libraries like TensorFlow, Keras, Pytorch, etc. facilitate the end-users with Deep Learning Tools for Data Science problems.
 The user community being huge, there is ample support available in public forums too.
-There are major market players like Google, Youtube, Mozilla, Facebook, Netflix have been successfully using Python.
-Among few cons of this programming language is its non-suitability for mobile devices.
+There are major market players like Google, YouTube, Mozilla, Facebook, Netflix have been successfully using Python.
+Among the few cons of this programming language is its non-suitability for mobile devices.
 It cannot be easily adapted for mobile computing and additional efforts beyond the purview of beginners might be required to do so.

 - JAVA: The popularity of JAVA is not hidden.
 This high level programming language with wide applicability bags the fourth position in this list.
 The versatility of Java isn’t hidden when it comes to computer embedding, web applications and desktop applications.
 With advancement in data science, Java seemed to take a slower pace with this new emerging technology.
 However, it was not a long wait for it to get back in power due to its core competencies like distributed computing, platform independent feature and straightforward coding approach.
 Additionally popular Java based framework like Hadoop, which runs on Java Virtual Machine (JVM) has already proven its popularity for data processing and storage in distributed structures for large data applications.
 Other popular Java based frameworks relevant to data science domain are Hive and Spark.
 With higher processing power, Java allows large amounts of data to be processed and also helps multitasking.
 Popular data science libraries include MLLib, Deeplearning4J, Java-ML, Weka etc.